Calcium: benefits, dosage, contraindications

 full-leaffull-leaffull-leaffull-leaf

 Bones and teeth contain more than 99% of the calcium in the human body.
-Calcium is also found in the blood, extracellular fluid, muscles, and other tissues.
-It is essential for nerve transmission, muscle contraction, vascular contraction, vasodilatation, glandular secretion, membrane and capillary permeability, enzymatic reactions, respiration, kidney function, and blood clotting.
-It also plays a role in the release and storage of hormones and neurotransmitters, the absorption and fixation of amino acids, the absorption of cyanocobalamin (vitamin B12), and the secretion of gastrin (a hormone secreted by G cells in the pyloric mucosa of the stomach).
-Calcium in bones is a reserve source that can be mobilized to maintain extracellular calcium concentrations.
+Calcium is also present in the blood, extracellular fluid, muscles and other tissues.
+It is essential for nerve transmission, muscle contraction, vascular contraction, vasodilation, glandular secretion, membrane and capillary permeability, enzymatic reactions, respiration, kidney function and blood clotting.
+It also plays a role in the release and storage of hormones and neurotransmitters, the absorption and binding of amino acids, the absorption of cyanocobalamin (vitamin B12), and the secretion of gastrin (a hormone secreted by G cells of the pyloric mucosa of the stomach).
+Calcium in bones serves as a reserve pool that can be mobilized to maintain extracellular calcium concentrations.

 Usages associés